stephenangelico/OHP-HTML/README.md

     alias lo='env DISPLAY=:0.0 wmctrl -a 5.1'
     alias ch='env DISPLAY=:0.0 wmctrl -a Chrome'

+Correct detection of hymns for MPN import depends on their unique IDs.
+These should consist of a source identifier and a hymn number, eg "Rej 246" or "PP 3" or "MP 15", with the space included.

 The code in this repository is MIT-licensed.
 Hymn texts are copyright by their original owners, and their use is governed by the appropriate licenses eg CCLI;
 data usage is not covered by the below text.